RHsyseng/telco-operations/assisted-installer/bili/README.md

 aicli wait cluster $cluster
 ```

-Note that when node0 gets installed, the service is no longer available and remainder of the install needs to use typical oc commands (for instance oc get clusterversion)
+Note that when node0 gets installed, the service is no longer available and the remainder of the install needs to use typical oc commands (for instance oc get clusterversion).

 An `agent wait-for bootstrap-complete/install-complete` is to be added for MVP.